Michel Moyse is an artist, teacher and co-founder/director of the Center for Digital Art, a non-profit organization dedicated to

 ABOUT MOTIONPAINTINGS

 ‘Motionpainting is a word use to describe much of the work I’ve been doing over the last two decades: by it I simply mean artwork that incorporates duration yet remains rooted in stillness.
 Because current technological limitations customarily impose the necessity of viewing these works either as projections in a darkened room or on flat screens, it’s easy to orient viewing expectations associated with film or animation.
 In spite of the fact that these works are time based, they are not narrative in content or form.
 As in traditional painting, they have no beginning or end and are meant for continuous viewing.
 The new province of this art may in fact be duration without development – or, put another way, aspects of ‘now’ in duration.
-For a more in-depth exposition of my personal approach to ‘motionpainting’, please click on the following links below:
+For a more in-depth exposition of my personal approach to ‘motionpainting’, please view the vimeo below (if interested, three additional videos are available on my Vimeo site: Michel Moyse Discusses His Art #2Michel Moyse Discusses His Art #3, Michel Moyse Discusses His Art #4).

 ARTIST STATEMENT